-Guide services offer a bypass of the lines, if you're willing to pay more than the cost of the reservation.
+Guide services offer a bypass of the lines if you're willing to pay more than the cost of the reservation.
 Given the time investment, it's worth considering.
 Musement.com offers a tour/line bypass combination ticket.

-One of Europe's most photographed buildings is Milan's famed Duomo, which astounds visitors with its artistic facades and spectacular stained glass windows.
+One of Europe's most photographed buildings is Milan's famed Duomo, which astounds visitors with its artistic facades and spectacularly stained glass windows.
 Keep in mind that although entry is free, you are not allowed to bring in large bags.
 You may check your bags for a modest fee.
 Crowds can be large here, so plan to go early in the day if possible.

 Many visitors combine their Duomo visit with a trip to Galleria Vittorio Emanuelle II, just a few steps away.
-Built in 1865 and restored several times since, this was Italy's first structure made from iron, glass and steel.
+Built in 1865 and restored several times since, this was Italy's first structure made from iron, glass, and steel.
 It's claimed that this is the world's oldest continually used shopping structure.
 Budget travelers will find most prices well beyond their means, but window shopping costs nothing.

 Milan makes an excellent travel hub for exploring the Lombardy region of Italy.
-Its rail connections and larger selection of hotels can be used to your budget travel advantage.
+Its rail connections and a larger selection of hotels can be used to your budget travel advantage.

 Lake Como is only a short train ride from central Milan.
 If you can't spend several days there (highly recommended), it can make an excellent day trip.